 Be it in investing, fitness, career or health, it is important to clearly define our goals and breaking it down into actionable objectives.

-I’d like to share my investing ritual that I do annually in the beginning of each year, the objective of this exercise is to understand the current situation in your portfolio first and then to identify areas that needs improvement.
+I’d like to share the investing ritual that I do annually at the beginning of each quarter, the objective of this exercise is to understand the current situation in your portfolio first and then to identify areas that need improvement.

 Step 1: Check validity of each investment.

 I begin with a review of all stocks under my portfolio, the objective here is to check if each stock still satisfies my investment criteria.
 Review qualitative and quantitative aspects of each stock and update yourself with its recent corporate actions.

 Frequent readers would know that my focus on stocks is liquidation value or net tangible asset value, hence, I would comb through the portfolio to look for stocks that are trading well above its perceived valuation.

 My post on deep value investing briefly describes my investment philosophy.

 Step 2: Check weightage of each investments in your portfolio / Capital allocation.